 A by-product of the fermentation process is koji acid, which suppresses the production of melanin and can brighten the skin.
 It also possesses anti-ageing and anti-inflammatory properties.
 Finally, we’re left with sake kasu, or lees, a sediment rich in live cultures.
 It has a low alcohol percentage, making it perfect to add umami flavour while cooking.
 It can also be applied directly to the skin as a face pack.
-This class covers a simple, hands-on process for making your own traditional sake at home, with all ingredients and supplies provided.
+This class covers a simple, hands-on process for making your own traditional sake at home, and how to use it in a vast range of applications.
+After putting together your sake ferment, you’ll learn how to make your own pickles and soup using sake lees.
+All ingredients and supplies provided, along with a light meal that we’ll share together.
 Oishii desu ne!

 What you'll get